 Cayenne pepper

 Cayenne peppers are moderately hot chilli peppers used for seasoning dishes.
-They get their spicy flavour from a phytochemical called capsaicin.
+They get their spicy quality from a phytochemical called capsaicin.

-For inspiration on how to add cayenne pepper to your diet, check out this list of 15 cayenne pepper recipes from Insanely Good.
-Cayenne pepper is most commonly used in meat marinades and as seasoning for dishes like tacos, enchiladas, and fajitas.
-You could also try making your own cayenne pepper sauce using this recipe from Chili Pepper Madness.
+For inspiration on adding cayenne pepper to your diet, check out this list of 15 cayenne pepper recipes from Insanely Good.
+This pepper is commonly used in meat marinades and as seasoning for Mexican dishes.
+You could also try making cayenne pepper sauce using this recipe from Chili Pepper Madness.

 2. Onions